Have you noticed how there are still plenty of types of 2D games going around the market?

 - Role-playing games

 - Run and Gun, Beat ‘Em Ups, Hack and Slash

 Game developers and studios tend to create hybrids out of these to make their 2D games more complex.

 In terms of 2D game art, the following styles are some of the most predominant:

 - Flat art

 - Abstract art

-Ready to add us to your team?
-Send us an email at firstname.lastname@example.org or leave a message our way through our chat box or contact form.
-Let’s bring your game to the next level!
+Ready to add passionate and experienced artists to your team?
+Send us an email at firstname.lastname@example.org for a free consultation or leave us message through our chat box or contact form.
+Together, we can bring your game to the next level.